-$^{^{12}} CSV \ import: \ https://neo4j.com/docs/getting-started/data-import/csv-import/$ to familiarize yourself with the concept of a virtual machine (VM) and how to host the corresponding image (cf. Assignment 0 for details).
-In essence, a virtual machine15 is a software that is designed to provide you with a substitute of a real machine, that is, it runs another operating system on top of your regular operating system - it virtualizes another system.
-For Assignment 3, it is enough to install a software named VirtualBox16 that acts as a host for virtual machines.
-After you successfully installed VirtualBox, the VM image can be used to set up the virtual machine for this assignment.
-The image (as ova file) can be downloaded from our Nextcloud17 and runs Debian Linux18 as operating system with an installation of Neo4j.
+We provide a so-called virtual machine (VM) image, which consists of a pre-installed Debian Linux as operating system and a pre-installed Neo4j instance.
+For this option, you may have to familiarize yourself with the concept of a virtual machine (VM) and how to host the corresponding image (cf. Assignment 0 for details).
+Essentially, a virtual machine 17 is a software that is designed to provide you with a substitute of a real machine, that is, it runs another operating system on top of your regular operating system - it virtualizes the hardware of another system.
+For Assignment 3, it suffices to install a software named VirtualBox 18 that acts as a host for virtual machines.
+After you successfully installed VirtualBox, the VM image can be used to set

+16Neo4j download center: https://neo4j.com/download-center/#community up the virtual machine for this assignment.
+The image (as ova file) can be downloaded from a Google drive 19 and runs Debian Linux 20 as operating system with an installation of Neo4j.